Get Admitted Today!Explore Rehabs Near You.

 • Avoid blame.
 Remember that words like “addict” or “alcoholic” are stigmatizing and can make your friend feel attacked.

 • Avoid confrontations.
 Research shows that confrontational interventions are not likely to help and could actually make the situation worse.
-Instead, you could try to get your friend to talk to a doctor if they won’t talk to you.
+Instead, when talking to your friend about their drinking, you could encourage them to talk to a doctor if they won’t talk to you.

-• Refusing to lie for your friend about their drinking.
+• Lying for your friend to cover up their drinking.

-• Refusing to engage in arguments when your friend is drunk.
+• Engaging in arguments when your friend is under the influence.

 How to Help An Alcoholic Friend